sellisttg/AVP/readme.md

 ###Quality Assurance:
 ###c.
 Understood what people needed, by including people in the prototype development and design process;
 ###d.
 Used at least a minimum of three (3) “user-centric design” techniques and/or tools;
+####Following the USDS Playbook
+We used the playbook published by the USDS.
+We integrated the playbook into our trello boards for checklists/key questions to facilitate team access.  https://trello.com/b/XZ7T6XhN/digital-playbook
 ###e.
 Used GitHub to document code commits;
 ###f.
 Used Swagger to document the RESTful API, and provided a link to the Swagger API;
 ###g.
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0;